 - Training in the uses and understandings/interpretations of data from business, international and scholarly databases (without statistical or modelling skills being required).

-- The practical application of critical insights in case study and experiential learning-based teaching.
+- The practical application of critical insights in case studies and experiential learning-based teaching.

-- A mix of individual and team-based assessment for real-world stakeholders in international issues.
+- A mix of individual and team-based assessments for real-world stakeholders in international issues.

 - Grounding in issues, institutions, ideas, and key economic sectors.